srossd/Schwinger.jl/docs/src/man/states.md

 occupations(gs), electricfields(gs)
 ```

-With a `SchwingerMPS` state, we can evaluate the entanglement entropies of each bisection of the lattice:
+We can also evaluate the entanglement entropies of each bisection of the lattice:
 ```@example entanglement
 using Schwinger
 lat = SchwingerLattice{20,1}()